manishasapra/manisha-sapra/Task_2/README.md

 # Tech Stack

 ###  Reason to choose the below tech stack :
-Primary reason was to use RestAssured in order to automate the PET store APIs.
+Primary reason was to use Appium in order to automate the \Monefy\ application.
 I also have hands-on experience on the below technologies and assignment documents says these technologies are are being using in N26.

 - Java 17+
 - Maven 3.8+